pontem-network/aptos-core/developer-docs-site/docs/guides/getting-started.md

     You can see the available options for the script by running `./scripts/dev_setup.sh --help`
     :::

-4. Update your current shell environment to run `cargo build` and other Aptos-related commands:
+4. Update your current shell environment to run `cargo build` and other Pont-related commands:

     ```
     source ~/.cargo/env
     ```

-5. Optionally, check out a release branch to install an Aptos node:
+5. Optionally, check out a release branch to install an Pont node:

     <Tabs groupId="network">
     <TabItem value="devnet" label="Devnet">